 Activated Carbon is an effective filter for removing chlorine from water and is often used to protect Reverse Osmosis system membranes from chlorine damage.

 Chlorine is some pretty nasty stuff when it comes to aquariums.
 It kills fish.
 Even worse yet for aquaponics systems, is that it kills the good bacteria we work so hard to develop.

 The ‘usual’ treatment for chlorine is to use those little bottles of chlorine drops.
 If you read the labels on them, many also say that they remove ‘heavy metals’.
-While this is normally a good thing, the drops will precipitate out most any and all metal ions from the water.
+While this is normally a good thing, the drops may precipitate out most any and all metal ions from the water.
 This is bad for hydroponics systems as we want many of those trace metals as magnesium, manganese, molybdenum, copper, etc. are all micro-nutrients needed for plant growth.

 That, and I don’t know what’s in those drops.
 Many also say ‘for ornamental fish only’.
 Meaning, not for fish for human consumption (not that we will be eating the fish out of our aquarium).
 Meaning, we don’t want to grow food plants in water that’s been treated with this stuff either.

 An easy and cheap way to treat chlorine for aquariums is to age the water.
 Simply let it sit for a few days in a bucket before you add it to the tanks.
 This allows the chlorine to outgas into the atmosphere.
 If you are in a hurry or have a deep bucket to let age, aerate the water with an aquarium air stone.
 This is a simple, safe, and organic way to treat for chlorine.

 Another method is to run the water through a carbon filter designed to remove chlorine.
 More expensive, but available.